This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 If you notice several of these changes, schedule a veterinary checkup.
 Your vet can assess joint health, rule out other causes, and recommend a personalized care plan.

-Why Early Prevention Matters
+Why Early Prevention is Important

 Early action helps reduce pain, protect remaining joint function, and keep your cat active for longer.
 Prevention isn’t about stopping aging, it’s about ensuring your cat ages comfortably.